jasongodev/osi4kjb-stripe-add-billing-address/README.md

 ### Is this compatible with Jodee's Tab Switcher?
 Yes.
 Jodee Peevor, another Kajabi Hero, created a code that allows switching of offers based on pricing using tab switchers.
 It works by loading the other offer's page as you click the tabs.
 These codes do not conflict nor concern the script and therefore is compatible.

-### Will this affect the speed of my checkout page?

-No. The script is so tiny and compressed that it will be downloaded in an instant.
-It is also cached globally using a CDN so it is always available.
-The script also runs asynchronously and will not block rendering.

-### Will this affect the speed of my landing pages?

-No. The script only runs in the checkout pages because it is only embedded in the Checkout Footer Code.

 ### Why do we put it in Checkout Footer Code and not in the Header Code?

 The script must run after Kajabi's checkout codes executed.
 The scripts in the Checkout Footer Code runs after Kajabi's code and therefore is the ideal place to put the script.